chrisdone-archive/streaming-parsers/README.md

   streaming fashion, it can explain what it can parse (like optparse-applicative), and is written in applicative style.

-GO to the `parsax` directory for more explanation.
+Go to the `parsax` directory for more explanation.

 ## Milestones